zachsa/gsn-workshop/README.md

 pip install requests
 pip install aiohttp
 ```

+## Windows / Mac
+For Windows and Mac users, running the Python code examples should largely be similar.
+The `curl` command should work on Mac and Command prompt in Windows, omit JSON formatting using the `jq` library (or install it the OS-specific way).

 # HTTP and the TCP/IP internet stack
 I was taught to think of web development in terms of layers, with each layer an abstraction over various parts of the software and physical components of web-related infrastructure.
 Basically, it's nice to think in terms of models to represent how information is transferred between computers.
 One such model is the Open Systems Interconnection (OSI) model: